 Call for appointment:410-448-6400 410-448-6400

-Instability is one of the main reasons to have a knee replacement.
+InstabilityInstability is one of the main reasons to undergo knee replacement.
 In most cases, the stability of the knee replacement is better than that of the preoperative arthritic knee.
-However, some patients have instability after knee replacement or develop it over time and need to have the knee replacement redone to improve its stability.
+However, some patients experience instability after knee replacement or develop it over time and need to have the knee replacement redone to improve its stability.

 Incomplete Relief of Pain

-Although knee replacement is very effective at relieving pain, between 5% and 10% of patients who undergo knee replacement still have pain afterward.
-This can be as minimal as occasional pain on cold days or pain with climbing stairs or level walking.
+Although knee replacement is very effective at relieving pain, approximately 5% to 10% of patients who undergo knee replacement still have pain afterward.
+This could be as minimal as occasional pain on cold days, or it could be pain with climbing stairs or level walking.

-Nerve and Artery DamageThe knee is surrounded by major nerves and arteries, and it is possible that they could become injured during surgery.
+Nerve and Artery DamageThe knee is surrounded by major nerves and arteries, and it is sometimes possible for them to be injured during surgery.
 With the worst injuries, the patient can lose the leg.
-Fortunately, this is very rare, and specific steps to avoid it are taken during surgery.
+Fortunately, this is very rare and specific steps to avoid it are taken during surgery.

-Medical complications associated with knee replacement surgery are uncommon but include blood clots in the lung or leg, heart attack, stroke, and even death.
-These risks are minimized by optimizing the patient's weight and medical status before the operation in conjunction with the patient’s primary care doctor.
+Medical ComplicationsMedical complications of knee replacement surgery are uncommon but can include blood clots in the lung or leg, heart attack, stroke and even death.
+These risks are minimized by optimizing the patient's weight and medical status before the operation in conjunction with the primary care doctor.
 The noted risks are all very rare, but it is important to know that they are possible.

 The vast majority of patients are happy they underwent the procedure.
 Only the patient can decide when he or she is ready for knee replacement.
-In most cases, knee replacement is an entirely elective procedure that can be done in the patient’s time frame.
-There usually is no rush to having the operation.
-The one exception to this is the patient who is starting to fall frequently because of an unstable knee.
+In most cases, knee replacement is an entirely elective procedure that can be done with no rush.
+The one exception is the patient who is starting to fall frequently because of an unstable knee.

-Patients who have knee arthritis and are starting to fall because of the knee arthritis should strongly consider surgery.

-In summary, knee replacement is an extremely successful operation that has helped millions of patients.
-Knowing the risks, benefits, and options will help you to be included as part of the care team and will help you to get the most out of your knees.
+Patients who have knee arthritis and are starting to fall should strongly consider surgery.
+Knowing the risks, benefits and options will help you to be part of the care team and get the most out of your knees.